novafacing/memfd-exec/README.md

 ### Run an executable downloaded over the network

 For redteamers, this example will download and run an executable without ever writing it to disk.
-It may not bypass Advanced Thread Protection, but it at least won't leave a huge disk footprint!
+It may not bypass Advanced Threat Protection, but it at least won't leave a huge disk footprint!

 ```rust